yunojuno/django-impersonate/README.rst

 Replace <user-id> with the user id of the user you want to impersonate.

-While in impersonation “mode” the ``request.user`` object will have an ``is_impersonate`` attribute set to ``True``.
-So if you wanted to check in your templates or view, you just do something like…:
+While in impersonation "mode" the ``request.user`` object will have an ``is_impersonate`` attribute set to ``True``.
+So if you wanted to check in your templates or view, you just do something like...:

 ::